Adventure Unlimited

 Adventure Unlimited is a 1965 Australian anthology TV series.
 It was produced by Lee Robinson and associate produced by Joy Cavill.
 The directors included Ken Hannam.
+It was made by Waratah Film Productions a short lived company that came out of an unsuccessful attempt to gain a third commercial television licence.

+It has been described as "surprisingly obscure" considering the talent involved.

 Broadcast history

 The series was made in 1963, but was not shown in Sydney until 1965, airing on Channel Ten on Friday nights at 7.30.
 An episode appears to have aired on Thursday, 30 September 1965.

 It was not seen in Melbourne until 1968, where it started 15 September.
 It sold to Canadian television and screened there in 1965.

-Episode 1 - "Summer Affair"

-Directed by Ken Hannam, written by Michael Plant and Evan Green.
-Filmed by Carl Kayser and Ron Taylor.

-Set on Hayman Island.
-A drama involving a rich heiress, her husband and a pretty young singer.